VicoPico/snowflake-study-flashcards-app/readme.md

 **Live Application:** https://vicopico.github.io/snowflake-study-flashcards-app/

-A minimal web-based quiz application for studying the **SnowPro Core Certification**.
+A simple web-based quiz application for studying the **SnowPro Core Certification**.
 Built using HTML, Bootstrap, and Vanilla JavaScript, with questions loaded from either a public Google Sheets CSV or a local questions.json file.

 The application supports question topics, randomized answers, explanations, and a simple interface suitable for self-study or team learning.